Explain the kinds of multiplication operations for vectors.

 $=\mathrm{AB} \sin \theta \hat{n}$ where $\hat{n}$ is the unit vector in the direction perpendicular to the plane formed by $\overrightarrow{\mathrm{A}}$ and $\vec{B}$ and $A$ and $B$ are the magnitude of $\vec{A}$ and $\vec{B}$ respectively.

-Obtain the scalar product of two mutually perpendicular vectors.
+Define the vector product of two vectors.